 - The individual requesting the ballot is doing so for someone with a disability, is not the disabled individual’s employer or union representative, and fills out requisite sections of the request form related to assisting a disabled voter (see Numbered Memo 2022-11).

 Ballot duplication is the structured process of officially recreating the ballot of a voter who is not present during ballot tabulation.
 This is done when a ballot has either been damaged and therefore cannot be run through one of the machines, or is in danger of being partially uncounted because of a mistake said voter made on the ballot that can be easily corrected.

 Note that ‘duplicating’ a ballot is only done by a bipartisan team (one Democrat and one Republican) during an open Board of Elections Absentee meeting.
-Ballot duplication is never done at polling places, One Stop Early Voting sites, or anywhere else absent the actual appointed Board of Elections itself.
+Ballot duplication is never done at polling places, One Stop Early Voting sites, or anywhere else absent a quorum of actual appointed Board of Elections members.
 Ballot duplication occurs according to the following procedure: